Qovery/documentation/website/docs/using-qovery/observability/monitoring.md

 If no public port is exposed, metrics represent internal traffic within the cluster.

 <Alert type="warning">
-  On **Scaleway clusters**, if no public port is exposed, network monitoring is currently unavailable.
+  On Scaleway clusters, if no public port is exposed, network monitoring is currently unavailable.
   Support for internal traffic will be added soon.
 </Alert>